 "Well, your father woke up a few hours ago," Finnoire answered.
 Jake's pulse quickened and he hurried to catch up with the faun's long strides.
 "The director, among other professors, would like to question him before the Committee gets wind of this.
 Your father is in trouble Jake," Finnoire said, shooting Jake a grave look.

 "What do you mean?"

-"The group your father's been involved with has been working under a low profile for a while now as part of an underground group of magi hunters.
+"The group your father's been involved with has been working under a low profile for a while now as part of an underground group of magi Hunters.
 The organization dates back hundreds of years, a coalition of men and women conscious of the presence of magi but unwilling to coexist with them.
 They see most species as a threat to mankind, and have spent years gathering followers, hunting and killing them.
-Both Committee laws and human regulation does not allow for the open revelations of magi existence, so the hunters have only been recruiting those directly affected by the magi."
+Both Committee laws and human regulations do not allow for the open revelations of magi existence, so the Hunters have only been recruiting those directly affected by the magi."